 Complications of HBV infection can be acute (short-term) or chronic.
 Acute disease, which may last up to 3 months, is more severe among adults older than 60 years, but nearly all recover completely, with a death rate of less than 1.5%.

 The chronic phase, following the acute phase, may result in some persons (infants, children 5 years and younger, and immunocompromised persons are at highest risk) becoming "chronic carriers," with HBV remaining in the liver and blood.
 Persons with chronic infection may not have symptoms or evidence of liver disease until onset of liver damage or cancer, leading to premature death in 25% of chronic carriers infected in childhood and 15% of chronic carriers infected after childhood.
 The risk of acute liver failure is increased in pregnant women, with consequences to the fetus including premature delivery, suffocation, and death.
+HBV-infected persons are susceptible to co-infection with hepatitis D virus, resulting in increased risk of liver disease and failure.

 Need for Medical Assistance